cdt-data-science/cluster-scripts/guides/inf_cluster_quick_start_07_10_24.md

 ## Example `.bashrc` file

-The file `~/.bashrc` contains configuration commands, and is executed every time you login to a `bash` shell.
+The file `~/.bashrc` contains configuration commands, and is executed every time you log in to a `bash` shell.
 Different files get run depending on whether you’re logging in interactively, or non-interactively to a login or non-login shell.
 For more information, see: https://www.gnu.org/software/bash/manual/html_node/Bash-Startup-Files.html.

 For more information about bash start-up files for DICE machines, see http://computing.help.inf.ed.ac.uk/dice-bash.